Getting older is inevitable and aging is often accompanied by changes in vision. As people get older, many of them struggle with cataracts:

 - Adult Vision 41 to 60 Years of Age.
 American Optometric Association.
 Accessed on May 9, 2018 at https://www.aoa.org/patients-and-public/good-vision-throughout-life/adult-vision-19-to-40-years-of-age/adult-vision-41-to-60-years-of-age

-*Dr. Chang works with Johnson & Johnson Vision to educate people on cataracts and healthy vision.
+*Financial disclosure: Dr. Chang works with Johnson & Johnson Vision to educate people on cataracts and healthy vision.
+TDWI did not receive payment for publishing this article.